Sida's work in North Macedonia

 Society is very segregated and there are major tensions between different ethnic groups.
 Women and minority groups such as Roma and LGBTQI people are subjected to discrimination.

-Development cooperation in North Macedonia
+Reform cooperation in North Macedonia

 Between 2006 and 2016, political rule in North Macedonia became increasingly authoritarian.
 The repression of civil society and the media increased and the population’s confidence in the state evaporated.